FAQ about purchases of securities

-To mitigate the effects of the corona pandemic on the Swedish economy, the Riksbank intends to purchase securities in an amount of up to SEK 500 billion, up to 30 June 2021, in addition to the purchases planned prior to the pandemic.
-The purpose is to keep interest rates in general at a low level and contribute to an efficient supply of credit.
-Here we have collected frequently asked questions dealing with the Riksbank’s purchases of securities and replied to them.
+To mitigate the effects of the coronavirus pandemic on the Swedish economy, the Riksbank offered to purchase assets in an amount of up to SEK 700 billion, up to 31 December 2021, in addition to the purchases planned prior to the pandemic.
+The purpose was to keep general interest rates low and contribute to efficient credit supply.
+The Riksbank’s assessment is that its holdings of securities should decrease during 2022.
+The forecast is that the holding will continue to decline after 2022.
+This contributes to inflation returning to the target slightly further ahead.
+Here we have collected frequently asked questions about the Riksbank's purchases of securities.

 Securities is a collective term for bonds, funds, equities and so on.
-The Riksbank's securities purchases include government bonds, mortgage bonds, corporate bonds and commercial paper as well as municipal bonds.
+The Riksbank's securities purchases include government bonds, treasury bills, mortgage bonds, corporate bonds and commercial paper as well as municipal bonds.

 Why is the Riksbank purchasing securities to such a large extent?